-3439 The SIDIS experiment trigger formula is
+The SIDIS experiment trigger formula is

-forward angle electron trigger Forward Angle Calorimeter AND Light Gas Cherenkov AND SPD AND MRPC forward angle charged particle trigger Forward Angle Calorimeter AND SPD AND MRPC state coincidence electron trigger (large OR forward) AND forward angle charged particle trigger
+forward angle electron trigger Forward Angle Calorimeter AND Light Gas Cherenkov AND SPD AND MRPC forward angle charged particle trigger Forward Angle Calorimeter AND SPD AND MRPC coincidence electron trigger (large OR forward) AND forward angle charged particle trigger

-3442 large angle electron trigger Large Angle Calorimeter AND SPD
+3630 large angle electron trigger Large Angle Calorimeter AND SPD

 The SIDIS experiment and J/Ψ will use the same detector configuration, cabling, DAQ and trigger hardware.
-The only difference is that the DAQ will be configured to trigger on a high energy electron and a pion for SIDIS while for J/Ψ it will trigger on 3 high energy leptons.
+The only difference is that the DAQ will be configured to trigger on a high energy electron and a pion for SIDIS while for J/Ψ it will trigger on 2 high energy leptons.

-MRPC readout The current plan for MRPC readout is to develop a custom electronics module for 3448 the readout of the 1550 MRPC strips.
-It will be a custom designed TDC that digitizes 3300 channels 3449 of MRPC.
+MRPC readout The current plan for MRPC readout is to develop a custom electronics module for the readout of the 1550 MRPC strips.
+It will be a custom designed TDC that digitizes 3300 channels of MRPC.
 (Strips are readout at both ends.)
-The baseline solution will be to use a chip similar to the 3450 NINO chip which is an amplifier discriminator chip.
-This chip generates a discriminated signal with 3451 a time resolution on the order of 10 ps with a logic output width proportional to the time the pulse 3452 is above threshold which allows amplitude information for time walk correction.
-In order to include 3453 the MRPC in the trigger, a new module, VETROC board, was developed by the JLAB electronics 3454 group.
-3455
+The baseline solution will be to use a chip similar to the NINO chip which is an amplifier discriminator chip.
+This chip generates a discriminated signal with a time resolution on the order of 10 ps with a logic output width proportional to the time the pulse is above threshold which allows amplitude information for time walk correction.
+In order to include the MRPC in the trigger, a new module, the VETROC board, developed by the JLab electronics group will be used.

-SIDIS GEM rates As the DAQ for the SIDIS experiments can not be segmented in to a separate 3456 DAQ chain for each sector, the event size is an important factor in keeping the DAQ throughput 3457 below limits to the overall data rate that can be recorded.
-The occupancy of the detector is fairly low 3458 when using the on-board deconvolution which is the default running mode for SIDIS.
-By reading in 3459 one sample mode with deconvolution, we expect the allowed trigger rate to be about 200 kHz which 3460 is very close to the theoretical limit of 270 kHz.
-But in trigger design for the SIDIS experiment, we 3461 put an additional safety factor of 0.5 to further reduce the allowed trigger rate to 100 kHz to tolerate 3462 any uncertainties in our rate estimation.
-We are planning to use a SRU to concentrate the signal 3463 from the SRS FEC, this module gathers all the FEC signals and send the data to a 10 Gbit Ethernet 3464 port which means around 1.2 GB/s.
-To have a safety margin a second SRU will be added for an 3465 additional \$4000 in case occupancies happen to be much higher than expected from Simulation.
-3466
+SIDIS GEM rates As the DAQ for the SIDIS experiments can not be segmented in to a separate 3644 DAQ chain for each sector, the event size is an important factor in keeping the DAQ throughput 3645 below limits to the overall data rate that can be recorded.
+The occupancy of the detector is fairly low 3646 when using the on-board deconvolution which is the default running mode for SIDIS.
+By reading in 3647 one sample mode, we expect the allowed trigger rate to be about 200 kHz.
+We are planning to use 3648 several SRUs to concentrate the signal from the SRS front end cards.
+The SRU module gathers all 3649 the FEC signals and sends the data to a 10 Gbit (\sim 1.2 GB/s) Ethernet port.
+To have a safety margin, 3650 4 SRUs will be used to handle the rate.
+3651